-Once you pass through the 'quals' gateway, you earn your Master’s degree and begin the second main portion of your doctoral work.
-In this period, your coursework lightens, and your focus turns toward more intensive research efforts aimed at defining and intellectually pursuing a specific thesis topic.
-During the last two months of this period, you begin General Exam activities.
-These involve the analysis of assigned thesis-related research papers, the preparation of a written report based on that work, and the presentation of findings to a select audience.
+Once a student passes Quals, they will typically also earn their Master’s degree and begin the second main portion of their doctoral work.
+During this period, a student will focus on more intensive research efforts aimed at defining and intellectually pursuing a specific thesis topic.
+In addition, each student will need to complete the Breadth portion of the coursework if they have not already done so.
+During the last two (2) months of this period, General Exam activities begin.
+These involve the analysis of assigned thesis-related research papers or a thesis proposal, the preparation of a written report based on that work, and the presentation of findings to a select audience.

-Passing through the General Exam gateway, which culminates in a Candidacy of Philosophy, lets you begin the most intensive phase of the process, thesis preparation.
-It is in this stage that you integrate all of the skills you’ve learned in the past to focus on the research that will form the core of your thesis.
-You finally produce the complete written dissertation document and orally defend your dissertation before an examination committee.
-The successful culmination of these activities yields your Doctor of Philosophy (Ph.D.) degree.
+Passing through the General Exam gateway, which culminates in a Candidacy of Philosophy, lets a student begin thesis preparation.
+It is in this stage that all of the skills a student has learned up to this point are synthesized and applied as they carry out the research that will form the core of their thesis.
+The final step consists of writing the complete dissertation document and orally defending the dissertation before an examination committee.
+The Doctoral Reading Committee may require document changes after the oral defense.
+The successful culmination of these activities yields a Doctor of Philosophy (Ph.D.) degree.

-Through all of these activities, you will receive the support and guidance of our lead academic advisor, an Allen School faculty sponsor, one or more faculty research advisors, many mentors and friends, and a collegial and success-oriented department.
-We wish to ensure that your experience is positive, highly productive, and even enjoyable, and that you are fully prepared to be successful in whatever career you seek following your Ph.D.
+Through all these activities, students can expect to receive the support and guidance of our graduate advising team, one or more faculty research advisors, many mentors and friends, and a collegial and success-oriented department.
+We wish to ensure that each student has a positive and highly productive experience, and is fully prepared to be successful in whatever career they choose to seek post Ph.D.

-Of course, the actual five-year doctoral process contains a myriad of academic requirements: credit requirements, TA requirements, specific procedures and deadlines, and built-in progress reviews.
-These are described thorougly in the pages of this section.
-Please keep in mind that the actual process will vary for each individual, as well.
-Some of you will complete coursework earlier than others.
-Some will schedule General Exams in year 3 and some in year 4.
+Of course, the actual doctoral process contains a myriad of academic requirements: credit and course requirements, TA requirements, specific procedures and deadlines, and built-in progress reviews.
+These are described thoroughly in the pages of this section.

 Credit & Course Requirements